bravenewdude/bravenewdude.github.com/_posts/2012-12-10-method-of-types.md

 ![empirical distributions animation](/static/2012-12-10-method-of-types/EmpiricalAnimated.gif)

-The number of possible empirical distributions can be computed exactly, but the following rough upper bound proves more convenient.
+The number of possible empirical distributions can be computed exactly, but the following rough upper bound proves to be more convenient.

 ### Theorem 1